yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 This happens because of the clustered storage by primary key that YugabyteDB uses to store rows and indexes.
 Tables without a `PRIMARY KEY` have a hidden one underneath and rows are stored clustered on it.
 The secondary indexes of the table link to this hidden `PRIMARY KEY`.
-During this time, you may lose modification made to the table.
+While the tables and indexes are being rewritten, you may lose any modifications made to the table.
 For reference, the same semantics as [Alter type with table rewrite](#alter-type-with-table-rewrite) apply.
 {{< /warning >}}